 # Client API

-If you had changed the QuerySurge Admin password to ‘querysurgeadmin101600’, then final lines of the file would be:
+If you had a QuerySurge Admin username 'admin002' with password 'querysurgeadmin101600', then final lines of the file would be:

 # Client API

 Note: On the first execution of the API, the credentials are encrypted and stored in the qsapi.properties file in an encrypted format.
 The plaintext credentials should therefore only remain in the file until the first execution.